leonardoalt/ethereum_formal_verification_overview/README.md

 ### Solidity

-* [Yul-Semantics](https://github.com/ethereum/yul-semantics): Yul is an IR language used by the Solidity compiler that provides several different optimizers.
-Yul formal semantics enables equivalence checking between nonoptimized and optimized versions of the same program.
+* [Yul-K](https://github.com/ethereum/Yul-K): The semantics of the IR Yul formalized in the K framework.
 * [Yul-Isabelle](https://github.com/mmalvarez/Yul-Isabelle).
 The semantics of the IR Yul formalized in Isabelle.

 ## Ethereum 2.0